TeamOpenSmartGlasses/OpenSourceSmartGlasses/README.md

 ## Community

-If you're interested in developing Open Source Smart Glasses, feel free to to join the [Discord server](https://discord.gg/5ukNvkEAqT) or reach out to [Cayden directly](https://caydenpierce.com).
+If you're interested in developing Open Source Smart Glasses, feel free to to join the [Discord server](https://discord.gg/5ukNvkEAqT).

 ## Contributors / Collaborators